DETAILED CORRESPONDANCE

 Under Step 2A Prong Two

-searching a database with search words;
+searching a database of a medical institution with search words;

 extracting patients who have undergone the standard treatment in the past as targets; and

-selecting eligible persons from the targets.
+selecting eligible persons from the targets,

 a server computer in which patient information is accumulated;